ccri/geomesa/docs/developer/installation.rst

    JRE <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`__
    installed.

-Download the Geomesa Binary Distribution
+Download the GeoMesa Binary Distribution
 ----------------------------------------

 GeoMesa artifacts are available for download or can be built from